Gliadel® wafers

 Possible effects on the nervous system

 Gliadel wafers may have some effects on the nervous system.
-This can also happen after surgery to the brain.
-Your doctors and nurses will monitor you very closely.
+These side effects can also happen after surgery to the brain.
+Your specialist brain surgeon (neurosurgeon) and nurse will tell you what to expect after your operation.

 Seizures (fits)